How do you write excellent speech therapy goals?

 Let’s say that your patient performs at goal level for 3 sessions in a row.
 First of all, congrats—you’re an awesome therapist!
 It’s time to progress the goal forward.

-How to Vary Dysphagia Goals
+How To Modify Dysphagia Goals

 - Vary liquid textures: thin, nectar thick, honey-thick